cslant/telegram-git-notifier-docs/prologue/event-availability/gitlab.md

 :::tip[Status Legend]

+- :arrow_heading_down: This event has actions that can be notified.
 - :white_check_mark: This event is available to be notified.
 - :white_square_button: This event doesn't have blade view files to notify yet.